The following questions and answers may assist you in understanding the role and purpose of FACT-Alberta and regulation.

 A credential is evidence of a qualification, competence or authority issued to an individual by a third party who is assumed by practice, by assumed competence or by law to have authority to do so.
 This is usually in the form of an educational achievement (degree, diploma) or a professional designation or license.

 Competence refers to a required standard for an individual to properly perform a specific job.
 It reflects knowledge, skills and behaviour.
 More generally, competence is the state or quality of being adequately or well qualified, having the ability to perform a specific role.
 Competencies can be gained through formal and informal learning and are generally integrated, each competency informing the other.
+Most often, competencies are buried within a credential.

-What is the Agreement on Internal Trade?
+What is the Canadian Free Trade Agreement (CFTA)?

 What is a College?